An update on forthcoming cases, consultation responses and key developments to look out for, including the latest on:

 Social Action, Responsibility and Heroism Bill June saw the introduction of this Bill which is designed to take further steps to level the playing field in favour of employers who have done all that is reasonable to protect employees, and to ensure that people who volunteer and carry out good deeds should not be put off by worries about risk and liability if something goes wrong.
-At every stage in the Commons there was opposition to the Bill.
-This carried over into the Lords where an unsuccessful attempt was made to deny it a second reading.
-In committee Lord Hunt tabled a surprise amendment aimed at substituting treatment for cash in low value cases.
-Lord Pannick also attempted to remove the need for the Bill by suggesting an amendment to the Compensation Act 2006.
-All of the amendments were rejected and the Bill goes through to the report stage on 15 December.
-In anticipation, Lord Faulks has tabled a small amendment to clause 4 on Heroism to remove the words “and without regard to the person’s own safety or other interests”.
+At every stage in the Commons there has been opposition to the Bill on the basis that the legislation is not required, whereas the government maintains that the Bill introduces genuine change: obliging courts to consider whether someone "took a generally responsible approach to safety".
+This opposition has been carried over into the Lords where an unsuccessful attempt was made to deny it a second reading.
+The Bill now moves to committee stage on 18 November, for line by scrutiny, in the Lords.
+In the meantime the Labour MP Paul Flynn has tabled an Early Day Motion calling on the government to drop the Bill.
+So far, he is the only signatory.

 Criminal Justice and Courts Bill: fundamental dishonesty in personal injury claims and ban on inducements We have been following the progress of the clause which introduces a range of provisions where a claim for personal injury is found to be fundamentally dishonest, including dismissal of the whole claim.
 At the House of Lords report stage the clause was debated and survived unscathed despite attempts to water down its effects.
-The Bill has now returned to the Commons for consideration of the Lords’ amendments but so far this clause has received no further amendments.
+The Bill has now had its third reading in the Lords and it returns to the Commons for consideration of the Lords’ amendments.
 The Bill also contains new rules against inducements to make personal injury claims and in the Lords these were amended to cover inducements offered through third parties.
 Read more in our update Clause 56 retains its bite

 Deregulation Bill: self-employed – motor insurance - HMRC records A few provisions in this Bill potentially have an impact on insurers.
 Clause 1 amends s.3 HSWA1974 to exempt the self-employed whose work activities pose no potential risk of harm to others from health and safety law (from Löfstedt).
 Clause 9 amends s.147 RTA 1988 so that delivery of the motor insurance certificate or security is no longer required for the policy or security to be legally effective and also removes the requirement for policyholders to return their certificate of insurance or security if a policy is cancelled mid-term.
 And the newly introduced clause 67 gives HMRC the power to disclose information in fatal claims without the need for a court order.
 This measure is designed in particular to improve the process of dealing with mesothelioma claims.
 Whilst waiting for this measure to go through Masters McLeod and Eastman have issued a practice note for the procedure to be used HMRC practice note (pdf).
-The Bill has reached the report stage in the House of Lords.
+The Bill has reached Committee Stage in the House of Lords and will next be considered on 18 November.
 We will continue to monitor progress of the Bill which you can also follow here

 Insurance Bill: insurance contracts – Third Party (Rights against Insurers) Act 2010 The Insurance Bill was introduced to Parliament on 17 July.
 It incorporates some, but not all of the proposals in the Law Commissions’ draft Insurance Contracts Bill and also makes amendments to the Third Parties (Rights against Insurers) Act 2010, so that that Act can be brought into force.
-The Bill is currently being considered by the Special Public Bill Committee which has its own dedicated webpage.
-Read more on the Bill in this update from Jacquetta Castle
+The timescale for the Bill to progress through Parliament before the General Election is now tight.
+Following a second reading at the end of July, the Bill has now been referred to a Special Public Bill Committee empowered to take written and oral evidence before considering the Bill clause by clause in the usual way.

 Review of Part 36 offers The subcommittee of the Civil Procedure Rules Committee has completed its review of Part 36 including issues such as Part 36 offers in split trials, sunset clauses, counterclaims and offers which make no real concession.
 The sub-committee’s recommendations are now being put before the full committee with a view to any rule changes being implemented in 2015.